splunk/splunk-connect-for-syslog/docs/configuration.md

 | SPLUNK_HEC_TOKEN | string | Splunk HTTP Event Collector Token |

 * NOTE:  Do _not_ configure HEC Acknowledgement when deploying the HEC token on the Splunk side; the underlying syslog-ng http destination does not support this feature.
-Moreover, HEC would significantly degrade performance for streaming data such as syslog.
+Moreover, HEC Ack would significantly degrade performance for streaming data such as syslog.

 ## Splunk HEC Destination Configuration